ulrich-geraud/kata-tdd-ecommerce-php/Readme.md

 # How to execute this project

-You can find the live presentation in `presentation` folder.
+You can find the live presentation support in `presentation` folder.
+Also, you can view the live presentation on [my youtube channel](https://www.youtube.com/watch?v=C0wkeNzQqCg).

+## Installation

 Firstly, you should clone the repository